muntalee/muntalee/README.md

     def hello(self):
         print("Hello there!
-Thank you for visiting my GitHub Page!") print("I'm working towards a portfolio website for myself, but for now this will do") print("But for now, look around, give me some stars, whatever you like")
+Thank you for visiting my GitHub Page!") print("I'm working towards a portfolio website for myself, but for now this will do") print("Look around, give me some stars, whatever you like")

 if __name__ == '__main__':
     munta = AverageCSStudent()